 If a transmission has a lot of miles on it, other parts may be worn and subject to fail in a short time.
-Many times the repair shop will advise replacing high mileage transmissions to prevent ongoing repairs.
+Many times the technicians at a transmission shop will advise replacing high mileage transmissions to prevent ongoing repairs.

-The cost to replace a transmission will depend on the type of transmission and whether it is replaced with a used, rebuilt or remanufactured transmission.
+The cost to replace a transmission will depend on the type of transmission and whether it is replaced with a used rebuilt or remanufactured unit.
 A used transmission usually costs between $200 and $600, but prices may vary dramatically.
 Factors such as availability, the age, make and model of the vehicle the transmission was in and warranty terms can have a significant impact on the price.
-A rebuilt or remanufactured transmission can cost anywhere from $1,000 to $6,000.
-Prices will depend on whether it is a manual or automatic transmission, warranty and the type of vehicle.
+A remanufactured or rebuilt transmission can cost anywhere from $1,000 to $6,000.
+Prices will depend on whether it is a manual or automatic transmission, warranty, and the type of vehicle.

 The average cost to replace a transmission based on the type of vehicle is:

 • $2,324 for passenger cars with a price range of $1,200 to $4,179